 Dung Beetle

-Adult Dung Beetles range in size from 2 to over 50 mm in length.
+The adult Dung Beetle range in size from 2 to over 50 mm in length.
 Most of these beetles are dark brown or black, but a few have bright patterns or metallic colours.

-Dung Beetles feed on dung, feces, and scat.
-Some dung beetles are called tunnelers, that bury their dung balls, some can bury dung balls 250 times bigger than themselves in a single night.
+They feed on dung, feces, and scat.
+Some dung beetles are called tunnelers, which bury their dung balls; some can bury dung balls 250 times bigger than themselves in a single night.
 Some others are called rollers as they will roll dung into balls to use as food or a breeding chamber.
-Another group of dung beetles are called dwellers as they do not roll up dung or bury it, they simply live in dung.
+Another group of dung beetles are called dwellers, as they do not roll up dung or bury it; they simply live in dung.

 A message from Bud